-*These marinated fruit jars + video were created in partnership with non-gmo Opal apples.
+*This healthy fruit salad recipe + video were created in partnership with non-gmo Opal apples.
 Watch for another recipe next month.

 Being on-the-go quite often, I’ve found myself stuck in a rut of eating snack bars or tiny bags of airplane peanuts found at the bottom of my purse when on the verge of hangry.
 Both of those have saved me, but they lack a boost of fresh, satisfying energy.